 Descriptive statistics.
 Discrete probability spaces, random variables, and distributions.
 Normal distribution, statistical inference, estimation, hypothesis testing, linear regression, correlation analysis, and analysis of variance.
 Applications to healthcare and Institutional Review Board (TRB) human-based research projects.

 Offered: Fall, Spring.
-Special Notes: Students may not receive credit for AHS 250M and PSY 230M or MAT 207M.
+Special Notes: Students may not receive credit for AHS 250M and BUS 201M, PSY 230M, or MAT 207M.
 AHS 250M does not count toward the psychology minor elective credit requirement.

 Theories and practices of integrative medicine that promote quality health and wellness.
 Models from ancient Mayan practices to modern Western medical practices.
 Scientific theories include ethnobotany, psychoneuroimmunology, integrative nutrition, and biofeedback.
 Practices may include therapeutic touch, yoga, mindfulness, contemplative prayer, nature therapy, and healing effects of physical activity and movement.